rigoudyg/climaf/doc/scripts/cpdfcrop.rst

 -------------------------------------------------------------------------

-Remove empty margins, i.e. white extra space, of an input PDF figure and update in more metadata.
-The resulting output figure occupies the minimal paper size needed for the contents and is therefore suitable for inclusion as a graphic.
+Remove empty margins, i.e. white extra space, of an input PDF figure and also update metadata.
+The resulting output figure occupies the minimal paper size needed for the content and is therefore suitable for inclusion as a graphic.

 **References** : http://manpages.ubuntu.com/manpages/precise/man1/pdfcrop.1.html